-If your thermostat still isn’t working correctly, try resetting it by pressing and holding down both “System” and “Mode” buttons until you hear a beep or see a flashing light on the display panel.
+Ensure that the temperature settings match your desired comfort levels, and confirm that no settings are being inadvertently blocked.
+If the thermostat remains unresponsive, attempt to reset it by pressing and holding the “System” and “Mode” buttons until you hear a beep or see a flashing light on the display panel—this can resolve minor glitches.

 How Do I Troubleshoot My Honeywell Pro Series Thermostat?